Playmaker3334/Homework/README.md

-# Maximum Subarray Sum Using Kadane's Algorithm
+# Maximum Subarray Sum

-Welcome to the detailed guide on implementing Kadane's Algorithm to find the maximum sum of a contiguous subarray within a one-dimensional array of numbers.
-This powerful algorithm offers an efficient solution, boasting a linear runtime complexity of O(n), which makes it ideal for processing large datasets swiftly.

-## Introduction

-Kadane's Algorithm, a cornerstone in the field of computer science and dynamic programming, elegantly solves the maximum subarray sum problem.
-Unlike brute-force approaches that examine all possible subarrays, Kadane's method smartly traverses the array once, updating sums to find the maximum.

-### What You Will Learn

-- The logic behind Kadane's Algorithm
-- Step-by-step Python implementation
-- Practical applications and insights
+Welcome to the detailed guide on how to resolve this problem with a difficult of O(n)

 ## Getting Started